BMW-lab-MSU/fish-lidar-supervised-classification/GulfOfMexico/README.md

 `test_classifiers*.m` test all trained classifiers on the relevant testing set and saves results. `collect_cv_results.m` collects cross-validation results obtained during parameter tuning.

 ## Steps to reproduce results
 In the files mentioned in the following steps, the path(s) to the data files need to be set.
 This variable is typically called `box_dir`.
+By default, this path is set to `../../data/fish-lidar/GulfOfMexico`; therefore, you can avoid changing paths in all the scripts by putting the data archive in that directory.

 ### Preprocessing
 1. Convert the PNG files into MAT files: `script_extract_data_from_day.m`